webix-hub/docs/data/api/ui.datatable_mapselection.md

 @template:	api_method
 @descr:
 @callback:
--value    string|int    the cell value
+-value    string,int    the cell value
--row_id    string|int    the row id
+-row_id    string,int    the row id
--column_id    string|int    the column id
+-column_id    string,int    the column id
 -row_ind    number    the row index of a cell within the selected block -col_ind    number    the column index of a cell within the selected block